alaminmahmud202/alaminmahmud202/README.md

   ## About me💫

+Hi, I'm Al Amin Mahmud, a Digital Marketing Expert transitioning into the world of Cybersecurity.
+Currently, I'm expanding my skills in ethical hacking, network security, and threat analysis.
+I aim to specialize in cybersecurity to help individuals and businesses safeguard their digital assets.
+Here on GitHub, I share projects, scripts, and research related to cybersecurity.
+I'm always eager to collaborate and learn from fellow security enthusiasts.

 - 🔭 I’m currently working on Cybersecurity
 - 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on C & C++ projects
 - 🤔 I’m looking for help with Cybersecurity
 - 😄 Pronouns: he/him
-- ⚡ About me: Hi, I'm Al Amin Mahmud, a Digital Marketing Expert transitioning into the world of Cybersecurity.
-Currently, I'm expanding my skills in ethical hacking, network security, and threat analysis.
-I aim to specialize in cybersecurity to help individuals and businesses safeguard their digital assets.

-Here on GitHub, I share projects, scripts, and research related to cybersecurity.
-I'm always eager to collaborate and learn from fellow security enthusiasts.

 ## 🌐 Socials: